 4. Chemical fertilizers are easy to use

-Compared to organic fertilizer like manure, you can easily transport chemical fertilizers.
+Compared to organic fertilizers like manure, you can easily transport chemical fertilizers.
 That’s because this form of fertilizer is easily available for use in several forms.
 You can find them in dry granules, liquid concentrates, as well as water-soluble powder.
 They are designed to fulfill specific planting needs.
 Plus, you can control its release, meaning the chemical fertilizer will dispense nutrients over an extended period without requiring assistance.

 5. They offer control over nutrients

 The best part about a chemical fertilizer is that it offers you command over the nutrients you provide to your plants.
-In any inorganic fertilizers container or bag, you’ll find the proportion in which the nutrients are present.
+In any inorganic fertilizer container or bag, you’ll find the proportion in which the nutrients are present.
 Most commonly, they are displayed in N-P-K format, where the first number is the percentage of nitrogen, followed by phosphorous and potassium.
 That way, you know the exact amount of nutrients your plant is receiving, eliminating the guessing work of their composition.

 Disadvantages of chemical fertilizers